ckullal/academic-kickstart/content/home/demo.md

 weight = 15  # Order that this section will appear.

-title = "Welcome to the Ullal Lab at RPI" subtitle = "We write and Characterize 3D Nanostructured Polymers and Gels with Superresolution Optics"
+title = "Welcome to the Ullal Lab at RPI" subtitle = "We write and characterize 3D nanostructured polymers with superresolution optics"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.